 Salvadorans have endured major hardships over the past 25 years.
 A decade-long civil war ended in 1992.
 In 1998, Hurricane Mitch killed hundreds and destroyed half of the nation’s crops.
 In early 2001, two major earthquakes left an estimated 1.5 million homeless.
-The combined disasters brought economic and social development to a standstill in rural areas.
+More recently gang violence has become endemic.
+The combined social and environmental disasters have brought economic and social development to a standstill in rural areas.
 Today, more than one-third of the population lives in poverty.

-Following the 2001 earthquakes, Episcopal Relief & Development partnered with the Episcopal Diocese of El Salvador to rebuild devastated communities.
-These relief and recovery programs have since transitioned toward long-term, integrated community initiatives focusing on primary health, agriculture and the environment, economic empowerment and disaster risk reduction.
+Episcopal Relief & Development partners with the Episcopal Diocese of El Salvador to support vulnerable communities.
+These recovery and development programs focus on primary health, agriculture and the environment, economic empowerment and disaster risk reduction.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.

 Our work with Children supports and protects kids under six so they reach appropriate health and developmental milestones.
 This focus on early development is foundational and critical to helping children achieve their full potential as future contributing members of their communities.

 Our Climate-related work focuses on how families and communities can work together to adapt to the effects of rapidly changing weather patterns.
 This work includes preparing for and recovering from climate-influenced events such as floods, hurricanes and other disasters.